 It’s also widely expected that any new application will take 12-18 months before approval and might require revisions prior to being rubber-stamped by the European Commission.

 At the date of writing, there is not a single CBD novel food application which has been approved.

 With the classification of CBD as a novel food in January 2019, the impending change has been inevitable.

 Countries such as Germany have started to exercise more immediate action for new food regulation, whereas others such as the UK have offered a window of grace to submit a novel foods application.
 This is likely associated with the size of the UK CBD market, with the UK being the largest market in the EU by far.

 In the UK this undercurrent of change is technically owned by the Food Standards Authority.
 Still, it appears to have been spurred on by the creation of the Association of Cannabinoid Industry in late 2019, an affiliated company of the Centre of Medicinal Cannabis.

-While it’s true that in the UK any CBD product which is considered an ingestible will require approval, it seems unlikely that every single brand will need to go through this process individually for each item they sell.
+While it’s true that in the UK any CBD product which is considered an ingestible will require approval, raw CBD material manufactures will be held to the highest levels of compliance.

 While the FSA is in charge of the overarching UK regulation when it comes to anything related to foods, enforcement is at the local level.